 Since it's inception hundreds of people have enjoyed the route and I hope in the future hundreds more will too.

-A lot of changes have happened in the 17 years since it's inception, new paths have been created, new bridges built and some removed and in some places, just a better alternative become available.
+A lot of changes have happened in the 17 years since it was originally conceived, new paths have been created, new bridges built and some removed and in some places, just a better alternative become available.

 So it's time for a bit of an update.
 During the Winter/Spring 2018-19 I will be revising the whole route and updating where necessary.